 Access to our repository is done through the S3 interface, by setting the s3a endpoint and credentials based on our lakeFS installation.

-Any issue we have with the generated data, we can always discard all uncommitted changes by reverting them:
+Any issue we have with the generated data, we can always discard all uncommitted changes by reset the branch:

 When our feature is complete, we can commit our data to lakeFS.